Black Elk: Buffalo Bill's Wild West

-In 1887, Black Elk traveled to England with Buffalo Bill's Wild West, an experience he described in chapter twenty of Black Elk Speaks.
+In 1887, Black Elk traveled to England with Buffalo Bill's Wild West, an experience he described to Neihardt and which appeared in chapter twenty of Black Elk Speaks.
 On May 11, 1887, the troupe put on a command performance for Queen Victoria, whom they called "Grandmother England."
 He was among the crowd at her golden jubilee.

-In spring 1888, Buffalo Bill's Wild West set sail for the United States.
+In the spring of 1888, Buffalo Bill's Wild West set sail for the United States.
 Black Elk became separated from the group, and the ship left without him, stranding him with three other Lakota.
 They subsequently joined another wild west show and he spent the next year touring in Germany, France, and Italy.
-When Buffalo Bill arrived in Paris in May 1889, Black Elk obtained a ticket to return home to Pine Ridge, arriving in autumn of 1889.
+When Buffalo Bill arrived in Paris in May 1889, Black Elk obtained a ticket to return home to Pine Ridge, arriving in the autumn of 1889.
 During his sojourn in Europe, Black Elk was given an "abundant opportunity to study the white man's way of life," and he learned to speak rudimentary English.

 The Ghost Dance and Wounded Knee Massacre

 Black Elk returned to the Pine Ridge Reservation after touring with the Wild West shows.
 He became involved with the Ghost Dance movement, bringing to the followers of the movement a special Ghost Dance shirt, after seeing his ancestors in vision who instructed him, "We will give you something that you shall carry back to your people, and with it they shall come to see their loved ones".
-The Ghost Dance brought hope: The white man would soon disappear; the buffalo herds would return; people would be reunited with loved ones who had since passed away; the old way of living before the white man would return.
+The Ghost Dance brought hope: The white man would soon disappear; the buffalo herds would return; people would be reunited with loved ones who had since died; the old way of living before the white man would return.
 This was not just a religious movement but a response to the gradual cultural destruction.

 Black Elk was present at the Wounded Knee Massacre in 1890, which occurred due to fear by US settlers of the large interest in the Ghost Dance by Plains tribes.
 While on horseback, he said he charged soldiers and helped to rescue some of the wounded, arriving after many of Spotted Elk's (Big Foot's) band of people had been shot.
 He was grazed by a bullet to his hip.
 Lakota leader Red Cloud convinced him to stop fighting after being wounded, and he remained on the Pine Ridge Reservation, where he could convert to Catholicism.